rHomelab/LabBot-Cogs/.github/ISSUE_TEMPLATE/cog-enhancement.md

 ---
 # Overview
-## Desrcibe the solution you'd like
+## Describe the solution you'd like

 ## Is this suggestion based on an existing problem?
 If so, please describe it